c-cube/datalog/README.md

 queried with a given goal, can return a set of clauses whose heads will then be unified with the goal.

+### CamlInterface

+The module `CamlInterface` contains a universal embedding of OCaml's types, with helpers to build unary, binary, and ternary atoms that directly relate OCaml values.

 ## Documentation

 You can consult the [API documentation](http://cedeela.fr/~simon/software/datalog/).